danmbrown/city-of-whispers/Moves.md

 <a id="Risky-Moves"></a>
 ## Risky Moves

-### Use Power
-When you tap into your connection to magic, technology, or other mysterious power, describe what you hope to accomplish.
-The Magistrate will assign a **complexity**.
-If the complexity is equal to or less than your max, roll normally.
-If it is above your max, roll with disadvantage.
-You may take +1 if you have a connection to the neighborhood or -2 if you do not.
+When you tap into your connection to magic, technology, or other mysterious power, describe what you hope to accomplish or how it enhances your Move.
+Mark a use, then follow the direction.
+Use either the attribute of the Move you're enhancing OR if you're not enhancing a Move, whichever attribute is most appropriate.

-- **10+** Pick 1 Consequence.
-- **7-9** Pick 2 Consequences OR the power **backfires**.
-- **6-** The power **backfires**.

-#### Consequences
-- Lesser effect (in area, duration, scale, or intensity)
-- The power affects targets beyond the one intended
+* Roll with Advantage
+* Roll with your highest attribute instead of the one specified
+* Cancel any disadvantage from Heat
+* Mark Heat
+* Mark another Use (without following direction)

-- The power has an unexpected temporary side effect
+If you roll a 1 or 2 on any die, the Power has an unexpected side effect.
-- The power has an unexpected cost
-- The power has the opposite effect (if you pick this, you do not need to roll Backfire)
+If you roll a 1 on any die, the Power also backfires.

+**Side Effects**
+- Lasts longer or shorter than desirable
+- Affects more than the desired target
+- Attracts unwanted attention
+- Larger or smaller effect than desirable
+- Leaves visible evidence on you

-### Backfire (lower is better)
+### Backfire
-When the power backfires, roll +complexity. **Note**: Rolling lower is better.
+When the power backfires, roll.

-- **10+** Pick 1 Outcome and mark two Heat.
+- **10+** It took extra effort to contain it, requiring some rest.
+Ask the Magistrate what you missed.
 - **7 - 9** Pick 2 Outcomes.
-- **6-** The power dissipates harmlessly.
+- **6-** Pick 1 Outcome and mark two Heat.

 #### Outcomes
 - Take yourself out of the scene: How do you become incapacitated?